Making NASA JPL's Small Bodies DB APIs Dev Friendly

 Sadly, after months doing “science stuff” my feeling is this is a major missed opportunity in scientific projects and academia (and to be fair, few scientists building these apis are software developers by trade).

-If many cases though it feels like it is impeding scientific progress.
+In many cases though it feels like it could be better and is impeding scientific progress.
 And something large scientific and research-based organizations should be paying attention to since it flies in the face of their core missions.

-And pleas take this criticism as well-meaning.
-I am sure there are under-the-hood challenges in systems or funding or resourcing that are invisible to me.
-That said, Having the greatest library of books in the world is useless if no one can check the out or find what they need in the stacks.
+And please take this criticism as well-meaning (everyone).
+I am sure there are under-the-hood challenges in systems or funding or resourcing that are invisible to me that make this situation difficult to remedy.
+That said, Having the greatest library of books in the world is useless if no one can check them out or find what they need in the stacks.

 The JPL SBDB API